 - Business Premium - $22/user/month (annual) or $26.40/month with enhanced security

 Note that Bookings isn't available on the Business Basic plan: you need at least Business Standard to access scheduling features.
-For most businesses, Standard provides the right balance of features and cost, including desktop Office apps alongside Bookings.
+For most businesses, Standard has the right balance of features and cost, including desktop Office apps alongside Bookings.

 User reviews

-6. Acuity Scheduling: Best for service businesses
+6. Acuity Scheduling: Best for service businesses with retail needs

 Key features

-Client management - Track detailed customer profiles with appointment history, notes, and preferences.
+- Client management - Track detailed customer profiles with appointment history, notes, and preferences

-Payment processing - Accept payments, sell packages, offer subscriptions, and issue gift certificates.
+- Payment processing - Accept payments, sell packages, offer subscriptions, and issue gift certificates

-Intake forms - Collect important client information before appointments through customizable forms.
+- Intake forms - Collect important client information before appointments through customizable forms

-HIPAA compliance - Meet healthcare data protection requirements on Powerhouse plans.
+- HIPAA compliance - Meet healthcare data protection requirements on Powerhouse plans

-Class scheduling - Manage group appointments and workshops with capacity limits.
+- Class scheduling - Manage group appointments and workshops with capacity limits

-Multiple locations - Handle scheduling across different business locations from one system.
+- Multiple locations - Handle scheduling across different business locations from one system

-Instagram integration - Allow clients to book directly through your Instagram business profile.
+- Instagram integration - Allow clients to book directly through your Instagram business profile

 Acuity vs Salesforce Scheduler

-Business model - Acuity targets service businesses with retail needs, while Salesforce Scheduler focuses on enterprise resource management.
+- Business model - Acuity targets service businesses with retail needs, while Salesforce Scheduler focuses on enterprise resource management

-Pricing structure - Acuity charges flat monthly fees regardless of team size (with user limits), whereas Salesforce Scheduler costs $25/user/month plus license requirements.
+- Pricing structure - Acuity charges flat monthly fees regardless of team size (with user limits), whereas Salesforce Scheduler costs $25/user/month plus license requirements

-Client management - Acuity provides detailed customer profiles and history, while Salesforce Scheduler links to broader Salesforce contact records.
+- Client management - Acuity provides detailed customer profiles and history, while Salesforce Scheduler links to broader Salesforce contact records

-Commerce features - Acuity includes subscriptions, packages, and gift certificates natively, while Salesforce Scheduler requires additional Salesforce commerce products.
+- Commerce features - Acuity includes subscriptions, packages, and gift certificates natively, while Salesforce Scheduler requires additional Salesforce commerce products

-Implementation complexity - Acuity requires hours to days for setup, while Salesforce Scheduler needs weeks to months for full configuration.
+- Implementation complexity - Acuity requires hours to days for setup, while Salesforce Scheduler needs weeks to months for full configuration

 Pros and cons

-✓ Comprehensive client management system
+✓ In-depth client management system

 ✓ Built-in retail features for service businesses